 If you have sensitive skin, you will want to steer clear of highly acidic oils such as lemon and lemongrass.

-The following oils are considered safe for all skin types:
+Lavender, frankincense, sandalwood and patchouli oils are considered safe for all skin types and may aid with anti-aging.

 With any acne skincare regimen, you must remove excess oils and bacteria without dehydrating the skin, as this can drive increased oil production.
 Inflammation can be a different relevant factor to acne breakouts.
 Both rosemary and frankincense are known for treating acne by reducing microbial and inflammation.